Sub-GeV dark matter search at ILC beam dumps: Expected backgrounds

 The beam injected into the main beam dumps produces SM particles.
 In addition to light particles such as pions, neutrons, and muons, because of the initial high-energy beams, tau-leptons and heavy mesons ($D$, $B$, and $B_c$) are also produced by the shower photon hitting nuclei~\cite{Nojiri:2022xqn}\footnote{Heavy meson production through the electromagnetic-shower photons is taken into account, which is the dominant channel of heavy meson production in our setup.}.
 Both light and heavy particle decays can produce neutrinos, which pass through the muon shield and reach the detectors to generate the beam-induced BG events for both the electron-recoil and visible-decay signals.

 The neutrino fluxes are calculated with Monte Carlo simulation.
 We use PHITS 3.25~\cite{Sato:2018} for production and transport of SM particles other than heavy mesons.
 For heavy meson production, the differential production cross sections obtained by PYTHIA 8.3~\cite{Bierlich:2022pfr} are implemented into PHITS; see Ref.~\cite{Nojiri:2022xqn} for details.
-In Fig.~\ref{fig:nu}, we show the neutrino fluxes per electron injection at the end of the muon shield in the left panel and at the detector behind the decay volume in the right panel.
+In Fig.~\ref{fig:nu}, we show the neutrino fluxes per electron injection at the end of the muon shield in the left panel and at the detector behind the decay volume in the right panel\footnote{ At the positron beam dump, the positron annihilation yields additional neutrino fluxes, but differences are negligible above our threshold $E_{\rm min}=1$ GeV. }.
 Tau-type neutrino fluxes are negligible, compared to electron- and muon-types, because the beam energy is not large enough to produce a considerable number of source particles such as tau-leptons and $D_s$.
 Due to the stopping power of pions, many pions at rest are produced in the beam dump so that the neutrino flux increases in the low-energy regions.
 The electron-type neutrinos in a high-energy regime mainly arise from the decays of $D_s$.

 A source of irreducible BG events for the electron-recoil searches are neutrino-electron scattering,\footnote{ The processes $\nu_\mu e^-\to\mu\nu_e$ and $\nu_\tau e^-\to\tau\nu_e$ do not contribute because the neutrino flux above the threshold energy, $E_{\nu}\geq (m^2_{\mu}-m^2_e)/2m_e\simeq 10.8~{\rm GeV}$ and $E_{\nu}\geq (m^2_{\tau}-m^2_e)/2m_e\simeq 3~{\rm TeV}$, is negligible. }